 - To copy the conversion formula into a range of contiguous cells, select the cell in which you typed the formula, and then drag the fill handle across a range of empty cells that matches in size the range of cells that contain text dates.

 After you drag the fill handle, you should have a range of cells with serial numbers that corresponds to the range of cells that contain text dates.

 - Select the cell or range of cells that contains the serial numbers, and then on the Home tab, in the Clipboard group, click Copy.

 - Select the cell or range of cells that contains the text dates, and then on the Home tab, in the Clipboard group, click the arrow below Paste, and then click Paste Special.

 - In the Paste Special dialog box, under Paste, select Values, and then click OK.

-Tip For other date formats, click More.
-In the Format Cells dialog box, on the Number tab, click Date in the Category box, and then click the date format that you want in the Type box.
+- In the Category box, click Date, and then click the date format that you want in the Type list.